-In a consular emergency if you are unable to contact the Embassy you can contact the 7day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+In a consular emergency if you are unable to contact the Embassy, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 In April 2015, the eruption of the Calbuco volcano in southern Chile caused the temporary closure of some border crossing points to Argentina.
 Volcanic ash reached Buenos Aires, causing temporary disruption to air travel.
-See

 Flooding, particularly in the northern provinces of Argentina, is seasonal and may disrupt local transport and the provision of essential services.
 Heavy rains may cause occasional flash floods in other areas, such as the province of Buenos Aires.
-Monitor local media and follow any instructions given by the local authorities.